-We will continue to build coalitions in key areas of alignment and take an active role in Blueprint for Water, the Missing Salmon Alliance, and the European Anglers Alliance on behalf of our members.
-Our leading role alongside Surfers Against Sewage and The Rivers Trust in the End Sewage coalition and our "Broken Water system" report created in partnership with Salmon and Trout Conservation (now Wildfish) has placed anglers at the forefront of this critical environmental topic and collectively our impact is beginning to show signs of amplifying the issues and discussion around them.
+We continue to forge strong relationships with NGO's and MP's, to build coalitions in key areas of alignment and take an active role in Blueprint for Water, Wildlife and Countryside Link, the Sports Clean Water Alliance, the Missing Salmon Alliance, and the European Anglers Alliance on behalf of our members.
+Our leading role alongside Surfers Against Sewage and The Rivers Trust in the End Sewage coalition and our "Broken Water system" report created in partnership with Salmon and Trout Conservation (now Wildfish) has placed anglers at the forefront of this critical environmental topic and collectively our impact has drastically amplified these issues and discussion around them.